 Six-month-plus implementation is the wrong project shape.
 Provenir engagements run with Provenir Professional Services involved: discovery, policy translation, integration, user acceptance testing, training.
 Six months is a fast Provenir deployment.
 For a tier-1 bank, that is fine because the procurement cycle was longer than that anyway.
 For a fintech that needs to launch a new product this quarter, multi-quarter implementation is fatal.

 Document intake assumes digital input.
 Provenir's recently launched embedded LLM document review is real, and for clean digital PDFs it works.
-SEA SME applicants do not deliver clean digital PDFs.
-They deliver photos of payslips taken on a phone, scans of bank statements with the corner folded, handwritten income declarations, partially redacted IDs, and business registrations from a dozen jurisdictions in a dozen formats.
+Real-world loan applicants do not deliver clean digital PDFs.
+They deliver photos of payslips taken on a phone, scans of bank statements with the corner folded, handwritten passbooks and income declarations, partially redacted IDs, and business registrations from a dozen jurisdictions in a dozen formats.
 Provenir's review layer was built for the data shapes a tier-1 bank's onboarding pipeline produces: structured, digital, machine-readable.
-For a buyer whose actual operational pain is reading what applicants send, that gap is operational, not theoretical.
+The same gap shows up in US-built IDPs like Ocrolus, Rossum, and Hyperscience, which optimised for pristine US documents.
+For a buyer whose actual operational pain is reading and analysing what applicants send, that gap is operational, not theoretical.

-Floowed was built around three structural choices, each anchored to the buyer Provenir's model cannot economically serve.
+Floowed is two products on one platform, each anchored to the buyer Provenir's model cannot economically serve.

-Native document intelligence on whatever applicants actually send.
-Floowed reads handwritten payslips, photographed bank statements, scanned business registrations, partially completed application forms with handwritten corrections, utility bills, and identity documents from across Southeast Asia.
+Document Intelligence that reads and analyses whatever applicants actually send.
+Floowed does not just extract or OCR.
+It reads and analyses handwritten passbooks and payslips, photographed and skewed bank statements, scanned business registrations, partially completed application forms with handwritten corrections, utility bills, and identity documents from anywhere in the world.
 Same accuracy across input quality.
-The output is structured data the decisioning layer acts on directly.
-This is not a partner integration with Inscribe or another document-intelligence vendor.
-This is not a recently launched LLM document-review module that assumes digital input.
-This is the headline product.
-If document quality is the operational bottleneck in your portfolio (and in SEA SME lending, it is) this is the structural difference that separates Floowed from every global incumbent.
+Beyond extraction it runs income normalization, cash-flow and bank-statement analysis (ADB, DSCR), fraud and tampering signals, and cross-document validation, so the output is clean, decision-ready data the Decisioning Engine acts on directly.
+This is the headline product: Floowed reads and analyses the paperwork other IDPs choke on.
+US-built IDPs (Ocrolus, Rossum, Hyperscience) were tuned for pristine documents; on real-world loan paperwork they fall short.
+If document quality is the operational bottleneck in your portfolio (and in real-world lending, it is) this is the structural difference that separates Floowed from every global incumbent.

-The credit officer is the operator, with no consultant in the loop.
-The Decisioning Canvas is a no-code policy editor designed to be operated by the person who actually owns the credit policy: the credit officer, the head of credit, the head of operations.
+Credit and risk teams operate the policy, with no consultant in the loop.
+The Decisioning Engine is a plain-English policy editor designed to be operated by the people who actually own the credit policy.
+Risk teams author the policy; the credit officer runs it day to day.
 Rules are written in plain English.
 If the salary is below $1,500 and the requested amount is above $5,000 and the applicant has been employed less than six months, send to manual review.
-The credit officer ships that change directly.
-Versioning, rollback, and per-decision audit trail are automatic.
+The team ships that change directly.
+Versioning, rollback, and per-decision audit trail are automatic, with the rules behind each call exposed for audit.
 There is no Floowed services team translating the policy into the platform's internal language because there is no internal language to translate into.
 Compare that to a drag-and-drop flow builder that still presumes a risk analyst is in the seat, and to a multi-month services engagement to migrate the existing policy into the platform.

 Score-agnostic by design.
 Floowed does not sell a scoring model and does not bundle a model into the decisioning platform.
-CredoLab, Trusting Social, Zest, FICO, Experian, CRIF, your local bureau in PH or ID, your internal model, or a combination.
+Bring any score, or your own model, and it is absorbed unchanged: CredoLab, Trusting Social, Zest, FICO, Experian, CRIF, your local bureau, your internal model, or a combination.
 Use whichever score is right for your portfolio.
 Floowed orchestrates them as inputs to the policy.
-We do not compete with scoring vendors and we do not compete with bureaus.
+We orchestrate, we do not compete with scoring vendors and we do not compete with bureaus.
 We use them.
 That is structurally different from a platform that wants to sell you the scoring layer, the data marketplace, the case management, and the customer engagement layer all at once.

 Document intelligence is the structural difference